VisionOfEmpire97/suiviProjetHekzamGUI/typ sources/Documentation Technique.typ

 - [x] Basic interactions with the preview, such as zoom operations, previous page/next page operations within a single Paper, and different interactions with the fields based on their type.

 == Search Function within the Table

+For now, the searchbar brings functionalities such as simple and multiple text search and also a tagged search.
+All the available functionalities are detailed below.

 === Searchbar
+The `QWidget` use for the search is a `QLineEdit`.
+Two signals are used here :

+- `QLineEdit::textChanged` :
+every time a character is changed, the slot `TableBox::cleanSortTable`
+      will check if the text zone is empty.
+If so, it will show all the lines of the table and clear the error message of `searchInfo`.

-    - Signal ->
+- `QLineEdit::returnPressed` :
-	-> change carac

-    - Slot -> searchprocess
-			-> test format with regex
-			-> process the different type of search
+when the user press return, the slot `TableBox::searchProcessing` will start the search.
+  The first step is a search process.
+It will test the format with a regular expression #link(<ref4>)[[4]]#link(<ref5>)[[5]].
+Depends on the result, it will process the differents type of search :

-        - Unknown -> error message
+    - Unknown : error message in the `QLabel` named `searchInfo`.
-        - Simple ->  select the columns and filter the rows
+    - Simple : select the columns concerned by the search, create the regex for the search and filter the rows.
-        - Multiple -> select the columns, create the regex via join and filter the rows
+    - Multiple : select the columns concerned by the search, create the regex by joinning all the searched words and filter the rows.
-        - Tag -> select the column, create the list of tag and the list of regex and filter the rows
+    - Tag : select the columns concerned by the search, create the list of tag and the list of regex and filter the rows.

 === Fuzzy search
 	It’s an approximate string matching.
-It show a list of the first nearest found words.
-Implement the Wagner and Fischer algorithm’s which use the concept of the distance of Levenshtein (cf. Links).
-	It use a dynamic threshold (30% of the size of the string but doesn’t seem to be the perfect ratio).
+It shows a list of the maximum three first nearest found words.
+It implements the Wagner and Fischer algorithm’s which use the concept of the distance of Levenshtein #link(<ref2>)[[2]].
+It use a dynamic threshold (30% of the size of the searched text).
-	The fuzzy search only work for the simple and multiple text search due to do a lack of time for implement it for the tag search (more complicate)
+	The fuzzy search works only for the simple and multiple text search.

 === AtomicSearchBox
-	Allow there user to do an atomic search (search the exact word with the pattern instead of searching a match with the regex)
+	Allow the user to do an atomic search (search the exact word with the pattern instead of searching a match with the regex) :
-    - work only for the simple search (for the multiple because I use the join character it will search for the concatenation of the word)
+    - works only for the simple search (also for the multiple but because words are jointed it will search for their concatenations).

-    - it doesn’t work for the tag search because it’s not even implemented in `filterTagSearchRow` == Preview <preview>
+=== Search on FieldView and GroupView
+  A search is process on the GroupView either the FieldView not the two at the same time.
+Because of the use of two tables, the previous search will not be automatically cleared.
+But, if `textZone` is cleared by the user, the slot `TableBox::cleanSortTable` is called for the two table.

+== Preview <preview>
 === Layout in the Window
 This is described in the `preview.h` file directly (in French!).